pia-gupta27/project-management/README.md

 ## Overview

-This project focuses on the development of advanced structural batteries optimized for satellite buses.
+This project plan focuses on the development of advanced structural batteries optimized for satellite buses.
 These batteries combine energy storage and structural support, aiming to enhance energy efficiency, increase power density, and optimize space utilization within satellites.
-Atom Space aims to set new standards in satellite battery management through this innovative technology.

 ## Table of Contents